Academic Enrichment

 The Office of Career and Professional Development offers counseling, advice and resources to help students make positive work and life choices.
 With a dynamic website, career resource library, interview rehearsals, graduate school research tools, employment announcements for part-time jobs, and internships and full-time opportunities.
 All in all, it’s a hub of vital career information.

-Manchester is a Division III school, so we’re not about big money athletics.
-Students who come here get a chance to compete at the college level.
+Manchester is a Division III.
+Students who come here compete well at the college level.
 The lessons they learn on the court or field about teamwork, sportsmanship and respect are valuable indeed.
 Our student-athletes truly know what it means to become their best selves.

 Learn more about Spartan Athletics